-All appeal documentation shall be directed to the Title IX Coordinator and the University President, Dr. Clint Adams, 720-874-2468, President@rvu.edu, President's Suite, Room PR-106.
-Dr. Adams will issue a written decision to both parties within fourteen (14) days of receiving the opposing party's response.
-There are no further appeal opportunities, and Dr. Adam's decision shall be the final decision regarding the Sexual Misconduct Request for Investigation.
+All appeal documentation shall be directed to the Title IX Coordinator and the University President.
+The President will issue a written decision to both parties within fourteen (14) days of receiving the opposing party's response.
+There are no further appeal opportunities, and the President's decision shall be the final decision regarding the Sexual Misconduct Investigation and Findings.